OFFICE POLICIES

 LATE POLICY

-The only exception to our late policy applies to sick visits.
-We will see you during normal business hours, but late arrival to your visit will mean a longer wait while we fit you in somewhere else on the schedule.
+The only exception to our late policy applies to acute illness visits.
+We will see you during normal business hours, but late arrival means a longer wait while we fit you in elsewhere on the schedule.

 RESCHEDULING / CANCELLATION POLICY